pauldelucia/grovestark/README.md

 # GroveSTARK

-Zero‑knowledge STARK proofs for Dash Platform GroveDB: prove you own a document in a specific contract and state root — without revealing identity, document contents, Merkle paths, or private keys.
+Zero‑knowledge STARK proofs for Dash Platform GroveDB: prove you own a document in a specific contract at a specific block height — without revealing identity or document contents.

 **WARNING:** This is a research project.
 It has not been audited and may contain bugs and security flaws.
 This implementation is NOT ready for production use.